Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 14. Philosophy of continuity

-Omniabase stands in continuity with prior knowledge.
+OMNIABASE stands in continuity with prior knowledge.

 It does not erase mathematics.
 It does not erase science.